bongadi/Filtlong/README.md

 **Filtlong Toolkit**

 Filtlong is a tool used to filter long-read sequencing data based on quality scores, read length, and other user-defined parameters.
-It's particularly useful for long-read sequencing technologies like PacBio and Oxford Nanopore, but it can also be applied to short-read data.
+It's particularly useful for long-read sequencing technologies like **PacBio and Oxford Nanopore**, but it can also be applied to short-read data.
 ______________________________________________________________________________

 **Key Features of Filtlong:**